Little Rosette Nebula (Sh 2-170)

 Finder Chart

 The H-II region Sh 2-170 is located in the constellation Cassiopeia and is circumpolar for Central Europe.
 Circa 2.5° to the south lies the supernova remnant CTB 1 and 2.5° to the north is Cederblad 214 (NGC 7822, Sh 2-171).
+On 22 September it is in opposition to the Sun and culminates at local midnight.
 The best time to observe is July to January, when the constellation is highest at night.

 Finder Chart Little Rosette Nebula (Sh 2-170)